 Article 32 of the Uniform Code of Military Justice (UCMJ) covers the process of establishing a formal investigation into criminal charges, which could ultimately result in a general court-martial for the accused.
-An Article 32 investigation is loosely the equivalent to a grand jury investigation in the civilian federal court system, but providing more procedural safeguards that protect the GI's rights.
+An Article 32 investigation is loosely the equivalent of a grand jury investigation in the civilian federal court system but provides more procedural safeguards that protect the GI’s rights.

 An Article 32 investigation determines whether charges will be dismissed or proceed to a court-martial or administrative separations board.
 It is an adversarial process.
 The service member under investigation will have every opportunity to present evidence for the defense, as well as cross-examine witnesses brought forth by the prosecution.
 It is the accused’s first opportunity to begin preparing and presenting an effective defense while challenging the validity and legality of the prosecution’s prospective case.
 An Article 32 pretrial investigation does not result in a guilty verdict but could result in charges being dismissed for lack of evidence to proceed.

 If you’re in trouble with the military, don’t leave your future to chance.
 We assist members of the military with criminal matters throughout Virginia, including Fort A.P.
 Hill, Fort Lee, Fort Eustis, Joint Base Myer-Henderson Hall, Fort Belvoir, Marine Corps Base Quantico, Naval Weapons Station Yorktown & Langley AFB.
 Call us today.

 Your Military Career is Important – We Understand This